SeanLehey/CCNA-200-301-Review/OSI-Model-Draft.md

 | **D**ata  | **D**ata-Link  | 2  |
 | **P**rocessing  | **P**hysical  | 1  |

-Each layer represents a different step in the process of interconnection, and as such, each layer is associated with different devices, protocols, and PDUs (Protocol Data Unit), which we'll touch on in this section.
+Each layer represents a different step in the process of interconnection, and as such, each layer is associated with different devices, protocols, and PDUs (Protocol Data Unit), which we'll touch on in the next section.
 Let's move on to each individual layer and learn their distinct functions.

+### Term to Know: Encapsulation
+As a unit of data is processed across the layers of the OSI Model, it may pick up some additional data from other layers.
+This process is known as encapsulation, which will be useful to know later on in this project.

+## Part 2: Identifying the Seven Layers

 ### Layer 7: Application Layer

+The application layer interacts with software applications, like your web browser, for instance [jitref].
+It utilizes protocols like HTTP and HTTPS in order to send or receive web traffic data.

 ### Layer 6: Presentation Layer